szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Use Responses API in Chat mode``: Use Responses API instead of ChatCompletions API in Chat mode.
 Default: True.

 * ``Use Responses API in Chat with Files mode (LlamaIndex)``: Use Responses API instead of ChatCompletions API in Chat with Files mode (LlamaIndex).
 OpenAI models only.
-Default: False.
+Default: True.

 *Google*